iExecBlockchainComputing/deploy-workerpool/README.md

 - Packages: docker and docker-compose with the standard installation steps provided on https://docs.docker.com

+- Network : Make sure the core and worker can request the web with HTTP/S (80,443) and that the worker can contact the core (see the port on the testing core URLs or wide open communications between them).

 Software for deployment an registration (basic installation **on your own**):